Creative Ways to Promote Any Event

 Personal identification is key to any event, including conferences, seminars or trade shows.
 As an event host or planner, you want your attendees to enjoy networking at your event.
 And, when they do, they are more likely to return next year.
 So use quality name badges to put people at ease and make your conference or seminar successful.

-Take every opportunity to network at a conference
+Take every opportunity to network at a conference.

 9. Networking and Socializing